James S. Buchanan: "Uncle Buck" survives

-Every faculty member was directed to appear before the Board of Regents on June 23, 1908, to present reasons why he or she should be allowed to remain at OU.
+Every faculty member was directed to appear before the Board of Regents on June 23, 1908, to present reasons why they should be allowed to remain at OU.
 For most, this was a formality, as the outcome had already been decided before the meeting, based on party affiliation.
 Fortunately for them, most were hired outside the state before the start of the next school year.

 Buchanan was one of two southern Democrats on the faculty prior to Oklahoma becoming a state.
 (Note: Whether Buchanan was personally Republican or Democrat was irrelevant in the eyes of the patronage system.
 Even though he was hired by Boyd, a Republican, the appointment was made during the term of Democrat Renfrow, so Buchanan was considered a Democrat by the Haskell Administration.)
 Because of this, he was one of the few who survived the cuts the newly elected Democratic governor of Oklahoma, Charles N. Haskell, made to the University; cuts which included the first president of Oklahoma, David Ross Boyd.
 He came to the university in 1895 as a professor of history.
 Buchanan had other advantages as well.
 He was politically active, having been a member of the Oklahoma Constitutional Convention in 1906-7.
 He was also elected to the Norman City Council.
 He had a great talent for making friends all over the state.
 He was extremely popular among his students, who had coined the nickname, "Uncle Buck", for him, and by which he was known all over the campus.
 Another faculty member said,"... everybody liked Professor Buchanan.
 I presume he never had an enemy."

 Through the years, he progressed up the ranks.
 Soon, he was head of the department of history.
 In 1909, he was named as the first dean of the College of Arts and Sciences.

 He also was a busy man outside of his university duties: he was an official in his church, the superintendent of his Sunday school, member of a civic club, member of the chamber of commerce, and of a prominent fraternal organization.